 Tan has exhibited internationally across Germany, Indonesia, Japan, the Netherlands, Singapore, Thailand, the United Kingdom and Vietnam.
 His work has been selected for the 8th Graphic Art Biennial of Szeklerland (Romania) and the 4th ASEAN Graphic Art Competition and Exhibition (Vietnam).

-He is currently completing a BA (Hons) Fine Art with the University of the Arts London at NAFA, supported by the Tan Chin Tuan Scholarship and the NAFA Talent Development Programme and mentored by Thai artist Kitikong Tilokwattanotai.
+He graduated with a BA (Hons) Fine Art from the University of the Arts London at NAFA, where he was supported by the Tan Chin Tuan Scholarship and the NAFA Talent Development Programme, and mentored by Thai artist Kitikong Tilokwattanotai.